jhap1982/giveituruguay/2000/2000-05-10 - Baltimore Arena, Baltimore, MD, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-Subterranean Homesick Blues
+7. Subterranean Homesick Blues
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-I Could Have Lied
+10. I Could Have Lied
-Easily
+11. Easily
-Pea
+12. Pea
-I Like Dirt
+13. I Like Dirt
-Californication
+14. Californication
-What Is Soul? jam
+15. What Is Soul? jam
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+20. Soul to Squeeze
-Fire
+21. Fire

 ## Notes